aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 In this step, you will provision your own domain name to use for this application.
 If you already have a domain name registered with Route53 and would like to use this you can use skip to the next step.

 If using an existing domain name, ensure there is no CloudFront distribution already setup for the domain.
 You will also need to ensure that your email contacts are configured and up-to-date on the since you will need to receive mail in the next step.

+For the remainder of this workshop we will use `example.com` as to demonstrate.
+Please substitute your own domain into any commands

 #### High-level instructions
 Navigate over to the Route53 Console and under **Registered domains** select **Register domain** and follow the instructions.
 You will first have to find an available domain before specifying your contact details and confirming the purchase.